asardaes/dtwclust/README.md

 -   Cross-distances make use of the `proxy` package.
 -   The core DTW calculations are done by the `dtw` package.
 -   Plotting is done with the `ggplot2` package.
+-   Parallel computation depends on the `foreach` package.